Janice & Chris's tour:

 Day 19 – 1 March - Wat Pho Chum Pattanaram – Nong Khai – 50 km

-It was a short ride into Vientiane where we found a room and took a walk to get new SIM cards and explore the city.
-That evening we had a meal at one of the many restaurants along the riverfront.
-Even at 9 pm, it was still extremely warm and the weather forecast for the following few days did not look good for cycling, varying between 36 – 38˚C.
+It was a short ride into laidback Vientiane and onto our hotel.
+Then it was time to explore, find new SIM cards, an ATM and food.
+Supper was at one of the many restaurants along the riverfront.
+Even at 9 p.m., it was still hot and the weather forecast for the following few days didn’t look suitable for cycling, varying between 36˚C and 38˚C, but up to then both Janice and Chris managed the heat like pros, and I didn’t think it a huge problem as long as the days were kept short.

 Day 21 - 3 March - Vientiane – Dokphet Guesthouse, Hai – 73 km